- Training & Events

 • When using an onsite viscometer, don’t look for complete agreement between the laboratory’s kinematic viscometer and the onsite instrument.
 Most of these devices measure absolute viscosity (cP) and apply an algorithm to estimate the kinematic viscosity (cSt), often holding the specific gravity constant.
 Consider trending the results from the onsite viscometer in cP.
 It is the parameter being measured, and it helps to differentiate the onsite trend from the trend of data produced by the laboratory with a kinematic viscometer.
 Don’t try to achieve perfect agreement between the onsite and laboratory-based viscosity measurements.
 It is futile and generates little value.
 At best, look for loose correlation.
 Always baseline the new oil with the same viscometer you are using with the in-service oil.

 • Recognize that non-Newtonian fluids don’t provide the same film protection for a given kinematic viscosity as a Newtonian fluid of the same kinematic viscosity.
 Because the viscosity of a non-Newtonian fluid will vary with the shear rate, the film’s strength is weakened under operating load and speed.
 That is one of the reasons that emulsified water increases the rate of wear in components such as rolling element bearings, where fluid film strength is critical (of course, water also causes other wear mechanisms like vaporous cavitation, rust and hydrogen embrittlement and blistering).

 Viscosity is a critical fluid property, and viscosity monitoring is essential to oil analysis.
-Absolute and kinematic viscosity measurement techniques can produce very different results when testing used oils.
+Dynamic and kinematic viscosity measurement techniques can produce very different results when testing used oils.
 Be sure the ins and outs of viscosity measurement and viscous fluid behavior are understood so accurate lubrication decisions can be made.